"There is confidence in young researchers"

 About faculty funded career positions

-In 2014, the Board of Research launched a faculty investment programme to recruit leading junior researchers with outstanding scientific merits and future potential.
-The announcement for 2016 includes up to 22 positions at three different levels: assistant professor (four years); a two-year extension of existing assistant professorship; and senior researcher (five years).
+Karolinska Institutet launches an investent programme to recruit leading junior researchers with particularly outstanding scientific merits and future potential.
+The announcement includes up to 22 positions at three different levels: assistant professor (four years); a two-year extension of existing assistant professorship; and senior researcher (five years).